mohdfareed/machine-setup/README.md

 Where the `args` are the arguments required by the component setup script.

+**Note:** Not all components can be set up independently of the machine setup due to dependencies on other components.

 ### Updating and Cleaning

 To update the machine and reapplying setup config, run the following command: